Silvia Foti

 Silvia Foti (born 1961) is an American journalist, writer, and teacher.
-Foti has written for a number of publications, published two mystery books, and has published research on the deeds of her grandfather, Jonas Noreika, who was an alleged perpetrator in the Holocaust in Lithuania including the book The Nazi’s Granddaughter: How I Discovered My Grandfather Was a War Criminal.
+Foti has written for a number of publications and published two mystery books.
+She has also published research on the deeds of her grandfather, Jonas Noreika, who was an alleged perpetrator in the Holocaust in Lithuania including the book The Nazi’s Granddaughter: How I Discovered My Grandfather Was a War Criminal.

 Personal

 Foti was born in 1961 in the south side of Chicago, in area known as Chicago's "Little Lithuania".
 Her mother was the daughter of Jonas Noreika.
-Foti grew up speaking Lithuanian at home, was a member of several Lithuanian groups, attended Lithuanian Saturday school and summer camps.
+Foti grew up speaking Lithuanian at home, was a member of several Lithuanian groups, and attended Lithuanian Saturday school and summer camps.

 Foti is fluent in English, Lithuanian, and Spanish.
 She met her husband in Buenos Aires in 1985, where she was freelancing for Argentine News and the Buenos Aires Herald.
 The couple had a daughter and a son.
 Their daughter died from a heroin overdose at the age of 21 in 2015.
 They divorced in 2021.